dorset-ics/healthcare-data-exchange/docs/getting-started.md

 ### Running the API and its dependencies

-The docker-compose file located under the 'docker' folder will build and run a containerized version of the application, along its dependencies such as the [OSS FHIR server](https://github.com/microsoft/fhir-server) and the SQL Server database for the FHIR server, as well as an [Azurite Azure Storage Emulator](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio%2Cblob-storage) container for local emulation of Azure Blob Storage.
+The docker-compose file located under the 'docker' folder will build and run a containerized version of the application, along with its dependencies such as the [OSS FHIR server](https://github.com/microsoft/fhir-server) and the SQL Server database for the FHIR server, as well as an [Azurite Azure Storage Emulator](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio%2Cblob-storage) container for local emulation of Azure Blob Storage.
 See more information on the [Azure Storage Emulator](#storage-emulation).

 #### Prerequisite: Set environment variables